TZstatsADS/Fall2018-Proj3-Sec1-grp5/README.md

 + Project summary: In this project, we created a classification engine for enhance the resolution of images.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+**Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
 + Sizhu Chen: feature and superResolution coding, baseline model (GBM) tuning, presentation slides designing
 + Binglun Zhao: train.R efficiency improving, baseline model (GBM) tuning
 + Hengyang Lin: